weltling/parle/README.md

 ```

-More is to come, stay tuned
+More is to come, stay tuned.
 ===========================